antonhagg/leaf2mqtt/README.md

 > :warning: If you're not using the Leaf frequently, stop the container or drastically reduce the update frequency, or you could well end up with a flat 12V battery.

-This works for my Canadian made in 2018 LEAF 40kWh.
-It was also reported to be working on a newer than May 2019 Leaf.
+This works Nissan Leaf newer than May 2019 and Nissan Ariya.

 You must have a working MQTT broker on your LAN.